Understanding Vehicle Safety Inspection Costs in Ontario

 Brand-new vehicles sold by a licensed dealership

-However, most used cars and light-duty trucks do require a safety inspection Ontario before they can be registered, sold, or transferred.
+However, most used cars and light-duty trucks do require a safety inspection in Ontario before they can be registered, sold, or transferred.

 How the Inspection Relates to DriveON

 All official vehicle safety inspections in Ontario must be performed at a licensed DriveON inspection facility.
 These centres follow standardized provincial guidelines to ensure consistency and reliability.
+Technicians use the Ontario Passenger and Light-Duty Vehicle Inspection Standard to determine whether a vehicle meets safety requirements.

 Does a Safety Standards Certificate Expire?

 The Safety Standards Certificate Ontario is valid for 36 days from the date of issue.
 It verifies that the vehicle met minimum safety requirements at the time of inspection, but it is not a warranty or long-term guarantee.
+Drivers should complete Ontario vehicle registration as soon as possible after receiving the certificate to avoid delays.

 Tips to Avoid Unexpected Costs